-When CRISPR genome editing was introduced more than half a decade ago, plasmids were generously made available by the labs where they were developed so that other researchers around the world could use them to express Cas proteins in CRISPR experiments.
+When CRISPR genome editing was introduced in 2009, plasmids were generously made available by the labs where they were developed so that other researchers around the world could use them to express Cas proteins in CRISPR experiments.
 These plasmids have been cited in numerous publications and have helped to advance understanding and applications of CRISPR-Cas genome editing.
-Meanwhile, however, many discoveries have been made about the best approaches to CRISPR genome editing—and it turns out that CRISPR plasmids are often not the optimal approach to use, due to undesired effects such as cytotoxicity and unpredictability, discussed below.
+Meanwhile, however, many discoveries have been made about the best approaches to CRISPR genome editing—and it turns out that CRISPR plasmids are often not the most efficient approach to use, due to undesired effects such as cytotoxicity and unpredictability, both of which are discussed below.

 Plasmids may cause cytotoxicity